hupili/python-for-data-and-media-communication-gitbook/notes-week-08.md

 ### From correlation to causality

-Seeking for causality is one of the constant persuit of journalists.
+Seeking for causality is one of the constant pursuit of journalists.
 However, data and statistics can not help too much here.
 Correlation is an objective measure.
 No matter which correlation you use, as long as the mathematical formula is defined, you can get an exact number.
-However, causaility is subjective, which can not be calculated, but can be reasoned/ articulated/ discussed.
+However, causality is subjective, which can not be calculated, but can be reasoned/ articulated/ discussed.
 Suppose we already find the correlation between A and B, there are two directions to consider when discussing causality:

 1. Whether event A happens before event B?
 If not, A can not be the cause of B (in a causal world/ regular world)
 2. Does the domain knowledge/ physical process restrict A to be the cause of B? e.g. observing correlation intelligent parents `<->` intelligent children, we know parents should come first.